marcdegraef/TriadChords/README.md

 # TriadChords
-Basic library to compute dissonance and tension for triad chords
+Basic Fortran 2018 library to compute dissonance and tension for triad chords